polaris-hub/polaris/README.md

 Polaris establishes a novel, industry‑certified standard to foster the development of impactful methods in AI-based drug discovery.

 This library is a Python client to interact with the [Polaris Hub](https://polarishub.io/).
-It allows to:
+It allows you to:

 - Download Polaris datasets and benchmarks.
 - Evaluate a custom method against a Polaris benchmark.